Demand Generation vs. Lead Generation — What’s The Best Choice For You?

 But they aren’t the same.

-So in this article, we’ll compare the key differences between them, including their purpose and goals, outcome, mindset, where they fit into the sales funnel, common strategies and tactics, and how to implement them into your LinkedIn strategy.
+So in this article, we’ll break down demand generation vs lead generation, including their purpose and goals, outcome, mindset, where they fit into the sales funnel, common strategies and tactics, and how to implement them into your LinkedIn strategy.

 TL;DR

-• Demand generation is the process of building demand for your brand, products, and services.
-Its ultimate aim is to get leads to become customers.
+- Demand generation is the process of building demand for your brand, products, and services.
+Its ultimate aim is to convert leads into customers, and it focuses on increasing brand awareness.

-• Lead generation is the process of gathering contact information from leads so that your sales reps can nurture them.
+- Lead generation is the process of gathering contact information from leads so that your sales reps can nurture them.
+It aims to convert brand or product-aware prospects into customers.

 What is demand generation?